mysql-net/MySqlConnector/docs/content/api/mysql-command.md

 ### Additional Properties
 `public long LastInsertedId`

-Holds the value of the LastInsertedId after an SQL command inserting a row has been executed
+Holds the first automatically-generated ID for a value inserted in an `AUTO_INCREMENT` column in the last statement.
+See [`LAST_INSERT_ID()`](https://dev.mysql.com/doc/refman/8.0/en/information-functions.html#function_last-insert-id) for more information.
 ***